const-ae/treelabel/README.md

 classify cells broadly into *immune cells* or *epithelial cells* or one can be very detailed and distinguish within the immune cells *CD4 positive T regulatory cells* from *CD4 positive T follicular helper cells*.
-Choosing the best annotation level can be difficult because one analysis may need broad cell types, whereas others require the highest possible resolution.
+Choosing the best annotation level is difficult because one analysis may need broad cell types, whereas others require the highest possible resolution.
 The `treelabel` package provides an intuitive interface to store and work with these hierarchically related labels.